What is eCommerce? Everything you need to know [2022 guide]

 His first step?
 Picking up an off-license to become an independent wine retailer.

 The problem?
-He couldn’t keep up with large supermarkets during holidays and special events.
+He couldn’t keep up with supermarkets during holidays and special events.

 So he decided to sell his off-license and start a wine company instead.